retobuergisser/homepage/content/home/teaching.md

 #### University of Zurich

 * The Politics of the Welfare State, BA Specialization Seminar, Fall/Spring Term 2021/2022.
 * Political Consequences of Technological Change, MA Seminar, Spring Term 2021.
-Evaluation results: 5.3 (1-6 scale).
 * Swiss Economic and Social Policy in Comparative Perspective, BA Seminar, Spring Term 2020.
-Evaluation result: 5.0 (1-6 scale).
 * Political Consequences of Technological Change, MA Seminar, Spring Term 2020.
-Evaluation result: 5.7 (1-6 scale).

 #### University of Bern

-* Causes and Consequences of the Crisis in Southern Europe, BA Seminar, Fall Term 2019.
-Evaluation result: 10.6 (1-11 scale).\
+* Causes and Consequences of the Crisis in Southern Europe, BA Seminar, Fall Term 2019.\
   *Awarded with the Excellence in Teaching Award by the Faculty of Business, Economics, and Social Science.*
-* States and Markets: Introduction to Comparative Political Economy, BA Seminar, Spring Term 2019.
-Evaluation result: 5.7 (1-6 scale).\
+* States and Markets: Introduction to Comparative Political Economy, BA Seminar, Spring Term 2019.\
   *Awarded with the Excellence in Teaching Award by the Faculty of Business, Economics, and Social Science.*
 * Causes and Consequences of the Crisis in Southern Europe, BA Seminar, Fall Term 2018.
-Evaluation result: 5.3 (1-6 scale).

 #### European University Institute